 And most importantly, you can make intelligent decisions about your bone and overall health.
 The key is to make decisions based on knowledge… not fear.

-As explained in great detail in The Save Our Bones Program (Chapters 2 and 3), there is a lot more to predicting future fracture risk than a simple T-score, which is the only guideline doctors use.
-The problem is that they’re missing the other half of the equation.
+As explained in great detail in The Osteoporosis Reversal Program (Chapters 2 and 3), there is a lot more to predicting future fracture risk than a simple T-score, which is the only guideline doctors use.
+The problem is that they're missing the other half of the equation.

 That's why a study conducted by the Mayo Clinic College of Medicine led by Karen Mauck, MD, MSC, reports that in reality, only 13% to 18% of women older than 50 meet the correct diagnosis criteria for osteoporosis.